gwforg/gwf/docs/index.rst

 scientific workflows.
 It is developed at the Bioinformatics Research Centre (BiRC), Aarhus University.

-In *gwf*, a workflow consists of a collection of *targets*.
-A target declares its input and output files

 Examples
   To get a feeling for what a *gwf* workflow looks like, have a look at a few `examples <https://github.com/mailund/gwf/tree/master/examples>`_.